Birjis Qadr: Exile in Nepal

 Birjis Qadr (left) with son Khurshid Qadr (right) and three bodyguards in Calcutta around 1893 in this rare photograph.

 After arriving in Kathmandu, Qadr again wrote to Rana for asylum and despite his initial hesitance, he and his mother were allowed to stay at the Barf Bagh, a palace near the Thapathali Durbar.
-They came a coterie of helpers and soldiers.
+They came with a coterie of helpers and soldiers.

 In a simultaneous bargain, about 40,000 rupees worth of jewels were purchased by the Rana, for a mere 15,000 rupees.
 Historians have since observed that the Rana provided refuge only to those rebels who paid for it, earning precious jewels in the process.

 While staying in Kathmandu, Qadr became a shayar (poet) and organised mehfils in the city, the earliest of which were recorded in 1864.
 He wrote poems at the tarahi mushaira (recitals).
 Qadr's poems were recorded by Khwaja Naeemuddin Badakashi, a Kashmiri Muslim living in Kathmandu.